www.susunweed.com

 For Wholesale orders see our terms letter or contact us at:

 Susun Weed, green witch and wise woman, is an extraordinary teacher with a joyous spirit, a powerful presence, and an encyclopedic knowledge of herbs and health.
 She is the voice of the Wise Woman Way, where common weeds, simple ceremony, and compassionate listening support and nourish health/wholeness/holiness.
-She has opened hearts to the magic and medicine of the green nations for three decades.
-Ms. Weed's four herbal medicine books focus on women's health topics including: menopause, childbearing, and breast health.
+She has opened hearts to the magic and medicine of the green nations for decades.
+Ms. Weed's Six herbal medicine books focus on women's health topics including: menopause, childbearing, and breast health.
 Visit her site www.susunweed.com for information on her workshops, apprenticeships, correspondence courses and more!
-Browse the publishing site online at www.ashtreepublishing.com/bookshop/ to learn more about her alternative health books.
-Venture into the NEW Menopause site www.menopause-metamorphosis.com to learn all about the Menopausal Years the Wise Woman Way.
+Venture into the Menopause site www.menopause-metamorphosis.com to learn all about the Menopausal Years the Wise Woman Way.

 back to press kit